 6. Inflammatory bowel disease

 People with ulcerative colitis may experience bloody diarrhea with or without mucus.
 Episodes of diarrhea can cause pain during bowel movements.
-Other symptoms of ulcerative colitis may include:
+Other

 - urgently needing to pass stools